daffa-m/Garbage-image-segmentation/README.md

 # Garbage-image-segmentation

-This is a deep learning learning application (in this case, Pyramid Scene Parsing Network or PSPNet) for segmenting garbage image with web interface
+This is a deep learning learning application (in this case, Pyramid Scene Parsing Network or PSPNet) for segmenting garbage image with web interface.
 It can obtain over 87 percent f1-score across various scenarios:
 1. Using global-thresholding-image-output as input to feed the PSPNet model
 2. Using otsu-thresholding-image-output as input to feed the PSPNet model
 3. Using adaptive-mean-thresholding-image-output as input to feed the PSPNet model